RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

    If the port is free there will be no output from the command.
-   If there is an output from the command, then the port is in use, pick another one and check again until you find a free port
+   If there is an output from the command, then the port is in use, pick another number and check again until you find a free port

 5. Start the notebook with the :tt:`--ip`, :tt:`--port` and :tt:`--no-browser` options.
    For the :tt:`ip` the following command will automatically fill in the correct